 The Walkaround & Consultation

 For instance, he decided to install our Outdoor Camera Pro at the far end of our driveway, that way it would cover our front yard, driveway, and part of our side yard.
 There’s a specific tree in our yard that, according to Don, a criminal could use as an entry point onto our property.
 Well, not anymore!
-Sure, we’ve been doing this a long time, so we knew about these weaknesses on our property.
-But we reckon most people won’t.
-So we really liked this 20 minute “consultation.”
+Full transparency: We’ve been reviewing home security systems for a long time, so we knew about these weaknesses on our property.
+But we reckon most people won’t know theirs.
+So we appreciate this 20 minute “consultation.”

-Although it was great that Don talked us through his initial thoughts, it would’ve been nice if he communicated with us more throughout the entire installation process.
-At times it felt like we were left in the dark about what he was doing and why.
-We understand; it's not easy to explain stuff while handling power tools, but we still think it’s worth mentioning.
+Although it was great that Don talked us through his thought process, it would’ve been nice if he communicated with us more throughout the entire installation.
+At times it felt left in the dark about what he was doing and why.
+We understand; it's not easy to explain stuff over the whirring sound of a power drill, but we still think it’s worth keeping us in the loop while making alterations to our humble abode.

 Did You Know: Vivint is kind of a big deal in Utah.
 There’s the Vivint SmartHome Arena located in Salt Lake City, which is home to the Utah Jazz NBA team and has hosted the likes of One Republic, Imagine Dragons, and the Bieb’s himself.